Vaibhav0120/SignWave/README.md

 ### Starting the Backend Server

-1. Ensure you're in the backend directory and the virtual environment is activated.
+1. Ensure you're in the backend directory.
 2. Run the Flask application:

 ```bash